dbmcclain/Lisp-Actors/README.md

--- Lisp-Actors - Classical Actors (Bare Essentials in xTActors folder)
+-- Lisp-Actors - Classical Actors (Bare Essentials in xTActors folder - Nov 2021)
 --------------

 What happens if we get rid of all the crud from our previous "2nd System Syndrome" and cut everything back to essentials?